American Silversmiths

 • He worked in 1830-1854 as a silversmith and jeweler in Louisville KY 5

-• Advertised in the Louisville Daily Journal (Louisville KY), 24 Nov 1830, announcing the opening of a shop on Main Street and that he was taking orders for ". . . sets of silverplate which would be executed in Philadelphia."
+• Advertised: Louisville Daily Journal, on 24 Nov 1830, in Louisville KY.
+Announcing the opening of a shop on Main Street and that he was taking orders for ". . . sets of silverplate which would be executed in Philadelphia."
 5

-• He was a partner circa 1832-1845 with Abner Reeves in Louisville KY as FLETCHER & REEVES.
+• Partnership: Abner Reeves, circa 1832-1845, in Louisville KY.
+As FLETCHER & REEVES.
 Reeves was a watchmaker and it is unclear if he was an actual partner in the business, an employee, or simply renting working space.
 5

 Philada March 13, 1835